Varying-Vagrant-Vagrants/VVV/README.md

 #### VVV as a Scaffold

 Entirely different server configurations can be created by modifying the files included with VVV and through the use of additional [Auto Site Setup](https://github.com/varying-vagrant-vagrants/vvv/wiki/Auto-site-Setup) provisioning scripts.

-Feel free to check this project out and then change everything to make it your own.
+Check this project out and use it as a base to learn about server provisioning or change everything to make it your own.

 ### The Future of Varying Vagrant Vagrants